adedomin/CSC450-project-proposal/final/final.md

 Ideally it should be fast, but since it will be written in a scripting language, this may be unattainable in this current project.
 To extend the shell's functionality, it is necessary that it have a plugin system.
 The plugin system will allow for added features and capabilities.

-Ultimately, the goal is to see what a shell with objects can do.
-It is the goal of this research not only to build a shell, but to also observe the positive utility and advantage of the shell being developed.
+It is the goal of this research not only to build a shell, but to also observe if the features enhance readability and conciseness.

 1.8.
 Summary of Results
 -----------------------